hyperledger/aries-rfcs/concepts/0250-rich-schemas/README.md

 reputation.

 Presentation definitions specify the set of information that a verifier wants from a holder.
-This is useful regardless of the underlying signature scheme.
+This is useful regardless of the underlying credential scheme.

 ### Presentations